Seneca-BSA/bsa/docs/sea700/lab5.md

     It allows you to control the position of the robot arm end effector through inverse kinematics.
 Controlling the arm's servo directly is **NOT** recommended as you'll need to manually define collision limits.

-    Run the script and the robot arm should move to the given position.
+    Run the script, and the robot arm should move to the given position in the first three terms of the inverse kinematics solver function `(0, self.y_init, self.z_dis)`.

 ### JetAuto SLAM (Simulation)

-1. Open a terminal your computer (not the robot) and run the following:
+1. Open a terminal on your computer (not the robot) and run the following:

         roslaunch jetauto_gazebo room_worlds.launch

-    This will open up a JetAuto model in a room populated with furnitures.
+    This will open up a JetAuto model in a room populated with **furniture**.

     ![Figure 5.8 Gazebo Room](lab5-gazebo-room.png)

     ***Figure 5.8** Gazebo Room*

-1. Press the **"Play"** buttons at the button of the Gazebo simulator.
+1. Press the **"Play"** button at the **bottom** of the Gazebo simulator.

 1. Start the SLAM node.
 Open a new terminal and start: